Ann Coulter: Books

 Coulter has authored twelve books, including many that have appeared on The New York Times Best Seller list, with a combined 3 million copies sold as of May 2009.

-Coulter's first book, High Crimes and Misdemeanors: The Case Against Bill Clinton, was published by Regnery Publishing in 1998 and made The New York Times Bestseller list.
+In 1998, Coulter's first book, High Crimes and Misdemeanors: The Case Against Bill Clinton, was published by Regnery Publishing and made The New York Times Bestseller list.
 It details Coulter's case for the impeachment of President Bill Clinton.

-Her second book, Slander: Liberal Lies About the American Right, published by Crown Forum in 2002, reached the number one spot on The New York Times non-fiction best seller list.
+In 2002, her second book, Slander: Liberal Lies About the American Right, published by Crown Forum, reached the number one spot on The New York Times non-fiction best seller list.
 In Slander, Coulter argues that President George W. Bush was given unfair negative media coverage.
-The factual accuracy of Slander was called into question by then-comedian and author, later Democratic U.S. Senator from Minnesota, Al Franken; he also accused her of citing passages out of context.
+The factual accuracy of Slander was called into question by then-comedian and author, later Democratic U.S. senator from Minnesota, Al Franken; he also accused her of citing passages out of context.
 Others investigated these charges, and also raised questions about the book's accuracy and presentation of facts.
 Coulter responded to criticisms in a column called "Answering My Critics".

-In her third book, Treason: Liberal Treachery from the Cold War to the War on Terrorism, also published by Crown Forum, she reexamines the 60-year history of the Cold War—including the career of Senator Joseph McCarthy, the Whittaker Chambers-Alger Hiss affair, and Ronald Reagan's challenge to Mikhail Gorbachev to "tear down this wall"—and argues that liberals were wrong in their Cold War political analyses and policy decisions, and that McCarthy was correct about Soviet agents working for the U.S. government.
+In 2003, her third book, Treason: Liberal Treachery from the Cold War to the War on Terrorism, published by Crown Forum, reexamines the 60-year history of the Cold War—including the career of Senator Joseph McCarthy, the Whittaker Chambers-Alger Hiss affair, and Ronald Reagan's challenge to Mikhail Gorbachev to "tear down this wall"—and argues that liberals were wrong in their Cold War political analyses and policy decisions, and that McCarthy was correct about Soviet agents working for the U.S. government.

 She also argues that the correct identification of Annie Lee Moss, among others, as communists was misreported by the liberal media.